microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 - **Secret permissions**: `Get` and `List`

-Click on **Create**, you have now given the project identity the permissions to get and list secrets from the Key Vault.
+Click on **Create**, your project have now the permissions to get and list secrets from the Key Vault.

 ## Autorized customizations